1.1. Background and underpinnings of the TOC thinking process

 Dilemma Cloud: Used for situations when a person has two clear courses of behavior and cannot decide which one to take.

-Two sided interest conflict cloud with two subtypes:
+interest conflict cloud with two subtypes:

 Day to Day conflict cloud: for conflicts and disagreements between two people